travel000/fmt/COOKBOOK.md

 ### Step 4 - Test, Format, Build, Commit, PR.

-Note that so far, we have not coded adhering to php.tools coding style, i.e., K&R indentation with tabs.
+Note that so far, we have not coded adhering to phpfmt coding style, i.e., K&R indentation with tabs.
 For every commit you make, you must use fmt.phar to fix itself.
 Thus, on the command line call:

 `$ php fmt.src.php Core/ Additionals/ PSR/ fmt.src.php refactor.src.php`